hatsyjs/http-header-value/README.md

 ### Angle brackets

-Some headers uses angle brackets to enclose strings with special symbols.
+Some headers use angle brackets to enclose strings with special symbols.
 E.g. URLs:
 > `Link:` __`<https://example.com/index.html?mode=preconnect>; rel="preconnect"`__

 The parser recognizes such item or parameter value as `HthvItem` with type `angle-bracketed-string` and value without